-The Keys to my personal personal healing are quite extensive but many very simple.
+The Keys to my personal personal healing are extensive but very simple

 I didn’t waste any time exploring the illness

 I made a commitment to heal my life

 I was willing to do what ever it took.

 I discovered the power of fear and faith and how they represented the driver of my life.
 This illness was my wake up call to show me that chronic fear was driving my life, long before the chronic fatigue and pain showed up.

 My mission was one of raising faith and lowering fear until faith became stronger.

 I came to terms with the importance of spirituality being the real sense of self, and self healing.
 Without this we allow sickness to sneak in through the gaps.
 Without this real sense of self, we also deny our self the natural inner healing essence.

 I had to shift my perception.
 I adopted the attitude: This happened for me not to me.